 This post was written by Cassandra

-How to Get Around
+3 Days in Dublin: How to Get Around

-Best Time to Visit
+Best Time to Visit Dublin

-Where to Stay
+Where to Stay in Dublin

-This puts you near Temple Bar district for some fun and lively nightlife.
-You could also stay a bit further south of the river near Stephen’s Green or Trinity College which is also great areas to be in for sightseeing but set back a bit more from the nightlife.
+This puts you near the Temple Bar district for some fun and lively nightlife.
+You could also stay a bit further south of the river near Stephen’s Green or Trinity College, which are also great areas to be in for sightseeing but set back a bit more from the nightlife.

-- If you’re looking to be more set back the Trinity City Hotel is another great option.
+- If you’re looking to be more set back, the Trinity City Hotel is another great option.

 Tips for Solo Female Travelers in Dublin

-I found Dublin to be a very friendly and safe city- I never felt in danger at any point even alone at night.
-Of course, you’d want to exercise precautions like you would anywhere and be aware of your surroundings at all times.
+I found Dublin to be a very friendly and safe city- I never felt in danger at any point, even alone at night.
+Of course, you’d want to exercise precautions as you would anywhere and be aware of your surroundings at all times.

-I did love that there were plenty of attractions with free entry (Dublin Castle, Museum of Natural History etc.) and it was nice to be able to explore and do some sightseeing without dishing out tons of money.
+I did love that there were plenty of attractions with free entry (Dublin Castle, Museum of Natural History, etc.), and it was nice to be able to explore and do some sightseeing without dishing out tons of money.

-Some of my favorite spots were Boxty Restaurant, having lunch at the Guinness Storehouse (everything was cooked with Guinness and very tasty) and the Queen of Tarts café and bakery.
+Some of my favorite spots were Boxty Restaurant, having lunch at the Guinness Storehouse (everything was cooked with Guinness and very tasty), and the Queen of Tarts café and bakery.

 Dublin City Pass

-I highly recommend pre-purchasing the Dublin City Pass for your stay so you have entry, fast track and hop on hop off transportation for main sightseeing easily.
+I highly recommend pre-purchasing the Dublin City Pass for your stay, so you have entry, fast track, and hop on hop off transportation for main sightseeing easily.

-Day 1 in Dublin
+Day 1 of 3 Days in Dublin